 Exceptions to this section may be authorized by a majority vote of the quorum of the Board.

-Membership fee: shall be set by the Board of directors.
+Membership fee (“Joining Fee”): shall be set by the Board of directors.
 Increases are limited to 15% per year.
+If a member leaves for a 1-3 seasons and wishes to become members again, they only need to pay 50% of the membership fee.
+If away from membership more than 3 full seasons, then the full fee must be paid again.

 Annual dues: shall be determined by the Board of Directors.
 Dues must be paid in full prior to receiving access to the pool grounds.
 If a member is unable to pay the fees in full, they may work out a payment plan with the Treasurer.
 Annual dues increase shall be limited to 15% each year.